 All nonschool literature distributed under these exceptions shall be removed from District property immediately following the event at which the materials were distributed.
-Even when prior review is not required, all other provisions of this policy shall apply, including but not limited to, the Limitations on Content outlined in Board Policy GKDA(LOCAL).
+Even when

 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]